xsbee/yt-dlp/README.md

 ### For how to apply the Hanime.tv extractor patch to the original code, look at the releases page.
+Or, *this* repository can be cloned or downloaded as a zip, then installed.

 <!-- MANPAGE: BEGIN EXCLUDED SECTION -->